-In short, getting Brexit-ready has been like learning a whole new language.
+In short, getting Brexit-ready was like learning a whole new language.
 While we will all be more fluent a year from now, the odd stutter, miscommunication and faux pas at this stage are to be expected.

-The DPD approach to Brexit is similar to the mindset we adopted to tackle Covid: focus on what’s most important and on what we can change and accept what’s outside our control.
+The DPD approach to Brexit wass similar to the mindset we adopted to tackle Covid: focus on what’s most important and on what we can change, and accept what’s outside our control.

 And that would be my advice to companies in options 2 and 3 above.
 If you’re still in the ‘wait and see’ group, now is the time to get back on the horse.